 - The Riddler writes some of his riddles this way in Batman Forever.

 - In Fantastic Mr. Fox, the farmers and the animals each send the other a cut-and-paste note.
 Neither side understands why, because they already know each other's identities.
 Fox even signs his name.

-- The original example was from the Sherlock Holmes novel The Hound Of The Baskervilles, where it wasn't a ransom note, but a warning.
-Hence this is Older Than Radio.
+- Older than Television: The original example was from the Sherlock Holmes novel The Hound Of The Baskervilles, where it wasn't a ransom note, but a warning.
 Holmes was clever enough to identify the newspapers that had been chopped up, by the font, and the type of scissors used to do it.

 - Also a slight subversion, in that one of the words of the message was rare enough that the author had to handwrite it.
 No explanation is given for why they didn't just cut out the individual letters required instead.